semgrep/docs/docs/intro/running-scale.rst

   $ r2c push

 That's it!
-Now let's head on over to :samp:`https://[YOUR-GROUP].massive.ret2.co/` to run your analyzer on the top 1000 npm projects and dive right into the results.
+Now let's head on over to :samp:`https://[YOUR-GROUP].massive.ret2.co/` to run your analyzer on 1000 npm projects and dive right into the results.

 Starting the Job
 ----------------

-Once you've logged in with Github, your group's Jobs page might look something like this:
+Once you've logged in with GitHub you'll be taken to your group's Jobs page, which will look similar to this:

 .. image:: images/r2c.png
    :alt: The r2c Jobs page